Northern and Southern Cups: 2022/2023

-The first Northern fixture of the 2022/2023 season is scheduled for 12 November 2022 taking place in the North with the second fixture scheduled for 18 February 2023 taking place in either Scotland or the North East.
+The first Northern fixture of the 2022/2023 season was on 12 November 2022 taking place in the North with the second fixture scheduled for 18 February 2023 taking place in either Scotland or the North East.

 Southern Cup

 2014

-The first Southern Cup was hosted by Southampton Quidditch Club on the 8–9 November.
+The first Southern Cup was hosted by Southampton Quidditch Club on 8–9 November.
 8 teams competed over the weekend.
 The first day consisted of two groups of 4 teams each while the second day was a knockout.
 By the end of the weekend Oxfords Radcliffe Chimeras claimed gold, Southampton silver and London Unspeakables 3rd.
 The full brackets and final standings where as follows: